 More details on these responsibilities are provided in AUMA’s Water Primer and Discussion Paper, which can be accessed on the policy overview page.

-Guidelines for Canadian drinking water quality
+Canadian drinking water quality guidelines

 The Guidelines for Canadian Drinking Water Quality are designed to protect the health of the most vulnerable members of society, such as children, the elderly, and those with compromised immune systems.
 The guidelines set maximum allowable concentrations of microbiological, chemical and radiological contaminants.